Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Extension to optimization of general expectation values

 \section{Extension to optimization of general expectation values}

-While we have so far focused on the work extraction problem, the framework also straightforwardly applies to a broader class of control problems beyond work extraction, when the control algebra is the space of all Hermitian operators (i.e., $\mathcal{B}(\mathcal{H})$) or all traceless Hermitian operators.
-In such cases, the objective function can be generalized to the expectation value of an arbitrary observable $A \in \mathcal{B}(\mathcal{H})$ at the final time, by replacing $H^{\mathrm{f}}$ with $-A$ in Eq.~\eqref{defM_Work}:
+While we have so far focused on the work extraction problem, the framework also straightforwardly applies to a broader class of control problems beyond work extraction.
+As the simplest example, by reversing the sign of the final Hamiltonian ($H^{\mathrm{f}} \mapsto -H^{\mathrm{f}}$), our framework equally applies to the finite-time charging process of a quantum battery, where we aim to control the system so that its internal energy becomes as large as possible~\cite{Ferraro_PhysRevLett2018f, Mazzoncini_PhysRevACollPark2023g, Rodriguez_NewJPhys2024i, Campaioli_RevModPhys2024z}.

+When the control algebra is the space of all Hermitian operators (i.e., $\mathcal{B}(\mathcal{H})$) or all traceless Hermitian operators, the objective function can be generalized to the expectation value of an arbitrary observable $A \in \mathcal{B}(\mathcal{H})$ at the final time.
+By replacing $H^{\mathrm{f}}$ with $-A$ in Eq.~\eqref{defM_Work}, the objective function is given by

 This extended framework encompasses a variety of physically relevant tasks through appropriate choices of $A$.
 Theorem~\ref{thmM_MainResult} applies to the optimization of $f(U)$ as well, in which case the self-consistent equation~\eqref{eqM_SelfConsistentEq} takes the form